Unleash/unleash/website/docs/reference/deploy/configuring-unleash.md

 :::caution

-Changing segment limits could have adverse impacts on the performance of Unleash SDKs and cause network congestion.
+Changing segment limits could have a negative impact on the performance of Unleash SDKs and cause network congestion.
 Think twice before changing these values.

 :::